isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-04-01-witness-to-history.md

 Major-General Feng Yee with his second daughter Xiangzhong (湘钟) on his right and third daughter Xuanzhong (漩钟) on his left.
 Documents of Major-General Feng Yee (冯衍将军珍藏资料). <i>Collection of the National Library, Singapore (Accession no.: B34450839C)</i>.

 </div>

+After Feng’s death in 1947, the family followed the Chinese Nationalist Party (Kuomintang) when it retreated to Taiwan during the civil war in China in 1949.
+His two wives settled down in Taiwan and brought up the children together.
+Today, Feng’s descendants – which include 11 grandchildren and great-grandchildren – live in Taiwan, the United States and Hong Kong.

 <div style="background-color: white;">
 <br/>